ajlennon/chomsky-nuremburg-analysis/about.md

 - **Contradicted:** 0 claims (0%)
 - **Average Confidence:** 54.0%

-## Limitations
+## Scope and Limitations

-1. **Tokyo Trials Coverage:** The Harvard collection appears to have stronger coverage of Nuremberg (IMT) trials than Tokyo Trials (IMTFE)
-2. **Direct Library Access:** Some documents (e.g., Justice Pal's dissent) may require physical library access
+### Scope
+- **In Scope:** Claims relating to the Nuremberg Trials (IMT and NMT trials)
+- **Out of Scope:** Claims relating to Tokyo Trials (IMTFE) - these are not reviewed in this analysis

+### Limitations

+1. **Collection Scope:** The Harvard Law School Library's Nuremberg Trials Project collection is **Nuremberg-only** - it does not contain Tokyo Trials documents.
+This analysis therefore focuses exclusively on Nuremberg Trials claims.
-3. **External Sources:** Some claims require external sources (e.g., Telford Taylor's "Nuremberg and Vietnam")
+2. **External Sources:** Some claims require external sources (e.g., Telford Taylor's "Nuremberg and Vietnam")
-4. **Automated Analysis:** This is an automated tool - full verification may require manual review
+3. **Automated Analysis:** This is an automated tool - full verification may require manual review

 ## Source